mflowgen/mflowgen/README.md

 - **Sandboxed and modular steps** -- Traditional ASIC flows are composed of many steps executing with fixed path dependencies.
 The resulting flows have low reusability across designs and technology nodes and can be confusing and monolithic.
-Sandboxing each step encourages reuse of the same scripts across many projects.
+In contrast, _modularity_ encourages reuse of the same scripts across many projects, while _sandboxing_ makes the role of each step easy to understand (i.e., take these inputs and generate those outputs).

 - **Programmatically defined build-system generator**: A Python-based scripting interface and a simple graph API allows